 Though not many footballers who have hair transplants will talk about them, we know that hair restoration is not something to be kept in the dark, as there are a plethora of benefits, physically and mentally, that come with it .
 Rob Holding, however, was very public regarding his mental health issues following his hair loss, until his hair transplant with Wimpole helped to restore his confidence.

 In this article, you’ll find everything you need to know about the Shaqiri hair transplant.

 Looking at Shaqiri’s hair over the years, we can clearly see the formation of hair loss begin in his early twenties; it looks as though the football star began to experience a receding hairline early on in life, which is something many men experience in their lifetime.

-When referring to the Norwood Scale; before and up to 2018, Shaqiri sat at stage 1-3 on the scale, while 2019 saw Shaqiri’s hairline qualify as a 3-4 on the scale.
+When referring to the Norwood Scale; before and up to 2018, Shaqiri sat at Norwood stage 1 to 3 on the scale, while 2019 saw Shaqiri’s hairline qualify as a 3-4 on the scale.
 At level 3 of hair loss on the scale, we start to see dramatic receding of the hairline, creating that ‘M’ shape around the crown and temples, along with thinning in certain areas or in harsher cases, around the whole head.

-Stage 4 shows an extensive amount of hair loss around the crown and the hairline- Shaqiri seems to be edging on stage 4 in 2018.
+Norwood stage 4 shows an extensive amount of hair loss around the crown and the hairline.
+Shaqiri seems to be edging on stage 4 in 2018.
 Compared with photos from 2020, his hair is denser, and fuller around the crown and hairline, diminishing that ‘M’ shape that male pattern baldness tends to create.